J. Jonah Jameson: Theatre

-Michael Mulheren plays J. Jonah Jameson in the Broadway musical Spider-Man: Turn Off the Dark.
+J. Jonah Jameson appears in Spider-Man: Turn Off the Dark, portrayed by Michael Mulheren.

 Theme parks

 J. Jonah Jameson appears in The Amazing Adventures of Spider-Man at Islands of Adventure, voiced by Chris Edgerly.
 With the Daily Bugles staff having fled due to an attack by the Sinister Syndicate, Jameson recruits the riders to cover the story.
 At the end of the ride, Jameson is seen floating in his office due to Doctor Octopus' anti-gravity cannon.

+Miscellaneous

+In the BBC radio play adapting the early Spider Man issues, which was produced by Dirk Maggs, Jameson is voiced by Bill Roberts.
+Maggs considered Roberts' performance "the definitive version" of the character.